 I’m a PhD Candidate in the Department of Sociology at Johns Hopkins University, a research affiliate at the Middle East Institute (MEI) at the National University of Singapore, and a non-resident fellow at the Alberto Del Rosario Institute (ADRi).
-In Spring 2019, I will be a Pre-Doctoral Fellow at the Global Development Policy Center at Boston University.
+I’m currently a Pre-Doctoral Fellow at the Global Development Policy Center at Boston University.

 I bridge the study of international political economy, political sociology, and development.
-Using mixed-methods approaches, my research agenda investigates how the structure of elite formation and state-society relations impact capital mobility in the developing world.
+Using mixed-methods approaches, my research agenda investigates the relationship between the structure of elites and uneven levels of development.
+In particular, I examine the formation and implications of the linkages between foreign capital and the political-economic leaders of the developing world.
 Focusing on the Philippines and Southeast Asia more broadly, my research can be categorized in three distinct but interrelated themes: (1) the determinants, form, and impact of Chinese capital; (2) extractive industries and development; and (3) the political economy of colonialism.

 Apart from publishing in academic journals and edited volumes, I also contribute to popular outlets and policy venues like The Diplomat, New Mandala, and East Asia Forum.
 I have been previously cited and/or interviewed by Bloomberg, the South China Morning Post, The Wall Street Journal, the Philippine Star, the Manila Times, and other newspapers.
 I have given talks not only in universities and think tanks, but also in state institutions (military, foreign affairs, and the executive branch), embassies, and political risk firms.

 For general inquiries, please email me at email@example.com

 Department of Sociology, 533 Mergenthaler Hall, 3400 North Charles Street, Baltimore, Maryland, 21218, USA.